Overview

 When you create such an automation, by default, its status is disabled.
 To engage an automation, click the status.
 The automation is now enabled and will execute according to its definition.

 NOTE: If the automation is scheduled, you can execute it manually before the scheduled time.
-To do this, in the list of automations, expand its menu and click Execute.
+To do this, in the list of automations, expand its menu and click the Execute button.

 The automation is triggered manually.
 To trigger such an automation, click execute.

 In this example, the automation is manual.
-To execute in, click its execute button in the Status column.
+To execute it, click the execute button in the Status column.

 Result

-After clicking execute, Gtmhub creates tasks for all OKR owners in session Q1 2020 who have less than 3 key results defined for each objective.
+After clicking execute, Quantive Results creates tasks for all OKR owners in session Q1 2023 who have less than 3 key results defined for each objective.
+You will find the automated task in the tasks section of your OKR.

 See also

-For more examples of automations, see Example: Automations.
+For more examples of automations, see Example: Automations and Create Automations